Tap here to get 5 Secrets to Stress Free Dinners

 Photo of a stack of Scotcheroos with a bite taken out of the top Scotcheroo

-Scotcheroos are such an easy and favorite recipe.
+Scotcheroos are such an easy dessert.
+These are like Rice Krispies treats that got a major glow up!
 In this version of the classic treat, we are using less cereal and more ingredients for the sauce.
 This results in the perfect Scotcheroos that aren’t the least bit dry or hard.
 You will fall back on this recipe over and over.
-It is perfect to bring to parties and family events, or just as a delicious after school treat.
+It is perfect to bring to parties and family events, or just as a delicious after-school treat.

 How to Make Scotcheroos